Building a healthy hospital in Gothenburg…

 Sahlgrenska serves as the largest healthcare engine in Northern Europe contributing to the vision of providing a comfortable experience to its visitors and residents.
 Located in Gothenburg between a National reserve and botanical gardens, Sahlgrenska provides emergency and basic care for 700,000 inhabitants across the region with a 2000 bed capacity in its sixteen floors.
 Its services specialize in cardiovascular care, reconstructive surgery, children’s care, vaccinations, immunology, rheumatology, and catheter interventions.

 The project develops three different thematic pedestrian loops connecting various University and hospital buildings with the public transportation network.
-All three loops facilitate environmental research and practical planning and design tasks:
+All three loops facilitate environmental research and practical planning and design tasks.

-Data Viewer Loop 1_
+Open the Data Viewer

 Using the UrbanCare research framework, field studies were conducted as a first step aiming to co-organizing transdisciplinary problem-solving workshops with key stakeholders.